kamlekar/slim-scroll/README.md

 **Tested on**: IE9+, Chrome and Firefox.

 ##[Demo](https://rawgit.com/venkateshwar/slim-scroll/master/test/index.html)

+### Main Features:
+- Works for Windows. (_Need help to check on other Operating Systems_)
+- Easier to color the custom scrollbar using CSS.
+- Can animate easily (_check below properties for support_).
+- Re-evaluates when the window is resized, vertically.

 ###How to use:
 - To make it work, include `slimscroll.js` (_plugin_) in `head` tag.